IBM/BluePic/README.md

 #### 13. Run the BluePic-Server

-From the `BluePic-Server` directory of the cloned repository, run:
+To start the Kitura-based server for the BluePic app, go to the `BluePic-Server` directory of the cloned repository and run the following command:

 ```bash
 .build/debug/Server